lemocla/neon-hangman/documentation/testing/user_stories_testing.md

         - When I hover on the toggle button, its appearance changes slightly and,
         - When I click on the toggle button, the toggle image changes to a cross and the vertical menu is displayed and,
         - When I click on one of the menu items, its content is displayed whilst other menu items' contents collapse back and,
-        - When I click on the toggle button again, the menu collapse back as well as all its inner content.
+        - When I click on the toggle button again, the menu collapses back as well as all its inner content.

     - #### **T02 Result:** PASS